cwi-dis/igor/igor/plugins/readme.md

 Copies subtree ```src``` to ```dst```.
 Both src and dst can be local or remote, allowing mirroring from one Igor to another (or actually between any two REST servers).
 Optional arguments ```mimetype``` and ```method``` are available.

+### device

+Low level API to add devices and their capabilities and secret keys, and allow devices to call certain actions.
+User interface is provided by `/devices.html`.
 ### dhcp

 Queries database of DHCP server on local machine and stores all active dhcp leases.
 See [dhcp/readme.md](dhcp/readme.md) for details.